Streets and Alleys

 - Many times utility companies have poles, cables, etc. in the alley (or street).
 This does not mean the alley cannot be closed.
 If the alley is closed and acquired by you, they require the right to service their equipment.
 You may construct fences, but you may not erect any buildings or permanent structures in the alley (or street).
 If the situation warrants, moveable-type fences are sometimes approved as a condition of closure.

-- When the City has received the comments from the civic business units and utilities, the application is then submitted to the Planning & Economic Standing Committee.
+- When the City has received the comments from the civic business units and utilities, the application is then submitted to the Development & Heritage Standing Committee.

 Conveyances shall be subject to easements as required by the City, public utilities and other service providers.